vivalamovie/liquidsky-origin-fix/README.md

 Didn't work.

-__Test #3 - seems to work__
+__Test #3 - seems to work so far__

 Open gpedit.msc and add the origin-fix.bat to startup and shutdown at Local Computer Policy/Computer Configuration/Windows Settings/Scripts (Startup/Shutdown)

-Survived the first reboot.
-This could be a permanent fix.
+Survived the first few reboots.
+May cause the client to fix when ending a session.

 *More results will follow.*